-Significant Risk (Aspect) Operational Control Hazardous waste storage Hazardous waste manual Periodic inspections/checklists Use of chemicals Hazardous chemical management training Safety training Possible spills Secondary containment/spill kits Emergency Response manual Lab-PPE Standard lab PPE procedures, training Chemical Inventory Management System

-EMS Form 2.2.1b
+Hazardous waste storage Hazardous waste manual

+Use of chemicals

+Hazardous chemical management training

+Safety training

+Possible spills Secondary containment/spill kits

+Emergency Response manual

+Lab-PPE Standard lab PPE procedures, training

+Chemical Inventory Management System
-Effective Date: Effective Date: December 5, 2012

-Reviewed / Revised : ved/ Revised: November 18, 2021
+Reviewed/ Revised: December 5, 2012 Reviewed/ Revised: November 18, 2021

-October 23, 2017 October 18, 2016

-October 26, 2015

-October 20, 2014

-October 17, 2013

 Subject: Major Risks-Operational control

-Written Operational Control For -Hazardous Waste Storage-Labs
+Written Operational Control For - Hazardous Waste Storage-Labs

 - All bottles to be used for hazardous waste storage shall be clear glass for chemicals no larger than 2.5 L capacity and plastic bottles used for dies (Microbiology and staining dies).
-Bottles previously containing acids, bases, etc. may be used after thorough cleaning. - All bottles shall have a label affixed clearly marked with the words "Hazardous Waste", the date waste was first added to the container, the course number (or individual) generating the waste, the specific experiment that generated the waste or an indication of what type of waste it is (e.g., halogenated organic waste), and the Lab Manager's telephone number.
-Such label will be affixed to the bottle prior to adding any waste. - The appropriately labeled bottles shall be set out in a fume hood prior to the beginning of the lab class or prior to preparation of solutions, media, etc. needed for the class.
+Bottles previously containing acids or bases may be used after a thorough cleaning. - All bottles shall have a label affixed clearly marked with the words "Hazardous Waste", the date waste was first added to the container, the course number (or individual) generating the waste, the specific experiment that generated the waste or an indication of what type of waste it is (e.g., halogenated organic waste), and the Lab Manager's telephone number.
+Such a label will be affixed to the bottle prior to adding any waste. - The appropriately labeled bottles shall be set out in a fume hood prior to the beginning of the lab class or prior to the preparation of solutions, media, etc. needed for the class.
 All waste bottles will be in a secondary container of appropriate size. - Funnels shall be provided for each waste bottle. - Waste bottles shall remain capped when not in use. - Students and lab personnel shall carefully pour waste from experiments and preparations into the appropriate waste bottle.
-Students and lab personnel shall wear appropriate Personal Protective Equipment (safety glasses, lab coat, gloves, appropriate footwear) while adding waste to the waste bottles. - Waste bottles shall only be filled to the fill line marked on the bottle. - As soon as possible after the class or preparation is finished, lab personnel shall place waste bottles in the area identified as "Satellite Accumulation Area (SAA)" in the lab in which the waste was generated.
+Students and lab personnel shall wear appropriate Personal Protective Equipment (safety glasses, lab coat, gloves, and appropriate footwear) while adding waste to the waste bottles. - Waste bottles shall only be filled to the fill line marked on the bottle. - As soon as possible after the class or preparation is finished, lab personnel shall place waste bottles in the area identified as "Satellite Accumulation Area (SAA)" in the lab in which the waste was generated.
 Incompatible waste shall not be stored in same SAA.
 Each SAA shall have a secondary container on which the individual waste bottles are stored.